-Exchange students at HSU who were initially here for one or two semesters and wish to extend their program participation may do so with additional documentation.
-In addition to the extension request form, a letter of support from the Coordinator of Study Abroad at HSU, updated Certificate of Finances, and a list of proposed classes for the upcoming semester is required.
+Exchange students at Humboldt who were initially here for one or two semesters and wish to extend their program participation may do so with additional documentation.
+In addition to the extension request form, a letter of support from the Coordinator of Study Abroad at Humboldt, updated Certificate of Finances, and a list of proposed classes for the upcoming semester is required.
 A non-degree student's program cannot exceed 24 months.

 A student may request an extension of the DS-2019 by completing the Extension of Time to Complete Program form.
 The form will also need to be filled out by the student's academic advisor, and must be submitted and approved prior to the end date on the student's DS-2019.
 It is recommended that it be submitted at least one month in advance.

 Following completion of program, the period defined on the DS-2019, United States Citizenship and Immigration Services allows participants a 30-day travel period commonly referred to as a grace period.
 During this grace period, students are no longer in J visa status and are under the jurisdiction of United States Citizenship and Immigration Services.
 USCIS grants this period to allow students to settle their affairs and to prepare to return to their home countries.
 Students may no longer continue or complete exchange activities nor are they allowed to work during this time.

 Although students may travel within the U.S., it is recommended that they do not travel outside the U.S, as they may not be permitted re-entry.
 It is also recommended that student's maintain their health insurance for the duration of their time in the U.S